Hamiltonian Simulation by Qubitization: Application to Hamiltonian Simulation

 \section{Application to Hamiltonian Simulation}

 With these results for qubitization and operator function design with a quantum signal processor, the application to Hamiltonian simulation follows easily.
-We complete the proof Thm.~\ref{thm:QueryComplexity}, and then apply these results to obtain our claims of improvements in Table.~\ref{Tab:Comparison}.
+We complete the proof~\cref{thm:QueryComplexity}, and then apply these results to obtain our claims of improvements in~\cref{Tab:Comparison}.
+Given any Hamiltonian $\hat{H}$ encoded in the standard-form of~\cref{def:standardform},~\cref{thm:AchievableAC} allows us to use $2Q$ queries to encode exactly any function $A[\hat{H}]+iC[\hat{H}]$ where $A(\lambda)$ and $C(\lambda)$ are bounded polynomials of opposite parity and degree $Q$.
+Hamiltonian simulation is accomplished by choosing a good degree $Q$ polynomial approximation to $A(\lambda)+iC(\lambda)=e^{-i\lambda t}$. \begin{proof}[Proof of~\cref{thm:QueryComplexity}] Similar to previous approaches~\cite{Berry2015Hamiltonian,Low2016HamSim}, we approximate $e^{-i\lambda t}$ with the Jacobi-Anger expansion $e^{i\cos{(z)}t}=\sum^{\infty}_{k=-\infty}i^k J_k(t)e^{i k z}$~\cite{Abramowitz1966handbook}, where $J_k(t)$ are Bessel function of the first kind.
+By identifying $\cos{(z)}=\lambda$, suitable polynomials $A,C$ are obtained by a truncation and rescaling of